c0r3dump3d/haproxy-wp-bruteforce-proteccion/README.md

 In this case I consider an abuser 5 login attemps in 10 second.

-You can check the Ip source with a Wordpress authentication proccess and the abusers (gpc0 counter gt 0):
+You can check the Ip source (key value) Wordpress authentication proccess and the abusers (gpc0 counter gt 0):

 ![Screenshot](wpbf.png)